The Amazing Spider-Man 129: Reception

-The magazine Complex ranked the cover by Kane and Romita as both the number 32nd most iconic Spider-Man image ever and the fourth best The Amazing Spider-Man cover of all time.
-Comic Book Resources named the cover to be the twelfth greatest Spider-Man cover of all time in 2012 and again in 2017.
-The issue was voted by fans as the fiftieth greatest Marvel Comics issue of all time in 2001 and therefore was included in the trade paperback 100 Greatest Marvels of All Time, and the fifty-seventh greatest single Marvel comic book issue ever in 2017.
-CBR.com ranked the story "The Punisher Strikes Twice" as the 32nd greatest Punisher story of all time.
+The magazine Complex ranked the cover by Kane and Romita as both the number 32nd-most iconic Spider-Man image ever and the fourth-best The Amazing Spider-Man cover of all time.
+Comic Book Resources named the cover to be the twelfth-greatest Spider-Man cover of all time in 2012 and again in 2017.
+The issue was voted by fans as the 50th-greatest Marvel Comics issue of all time in 2001 and therefore was included in the trade paperback 100 Greatest Marvels of All Time, and the 57th-greatest single Marvel comic book issue ever in 2017.
+Comic Book Resources ranked the story "The Punisher Strikes Twice" as the 32nd-greatest Punisher story of all time.

 The Punisher's unusual behavior for a character in a superhero comic made his debut controversial, with very few characters being willing to kill at that time in the medium.
 Greg Turner of Back to the Past stated in his review that as far as an introduction goes, it was good for the Punisher and that it was no surprise that the character showed up soon again in issue #134, since he proved very popular.
 Todd Frye, the author of the book Marvelous Mythology, asserted that the Punisher was unusual even as a super-villain at the time, stating that the character's willingness to kill with conventional military weaponry, as opposed to using technological sci-fi gadgets which instead stunned the hero like most antagonists, was something new.

 Kenny Coburn of ComicVerse expressed that from reading the issue one gets a good grip about the Punisher's philosophy on killing and his code of conduct which is bonded with a strict moral code, which according to Coburn clearly indicates that the character was meant to be sympathetic from the beginning, in contrast to most of Spider-Man's villains who were introduced at the time.
 Coburn also expressed that it was easy to see how the Punisher stood out against other characters of the time, starting: "[after realizing that he's been manipulated by the Jackal] The Punisher punches a wall and walks away, mumbling about how he is fighting a lonely war.
 It's this type of dark brooding that makes it easy to see why the Punisher didn't fit in after his initial debut, especially juxtaposed against Spider-Man's bright colors and constant quips."
 In difference from Coburn, Mark Ginocchio, the author of 100 Things Spider-Man Fans Should Know & Do Before They Die believes that the Punisher's success as a character was mostly an accident and that the main focus of the story and the character that was introduced and meant to be a major player for the Marvel Universe was the Jackal.